datagovuk/guidance/harvesting.md

 * in a machine-readable format that data.gov.uk recognizes - see section "Supported Formats"
 * in a suitable place on the public Internet - probably the body's website or data portal

+It is essential to understand if your data falls under the INSPIRE regulation - check with the [INSPIRE scope](inspire.html#inspire-scope).
+INSPIRE datasets must be published in GEMINI format.
+You can also publish other geo-spatial/location data in the GEMINI format.
+But you must not use GEMINI for data that has no location element.

 ## Supported Formats

 | Harvester | Suitability | INSPIRE/Location | Example Harvest URL |